Giving to the History Department

 Michael and Lyn Green Fund for Jewish Studies

 Initiated by Michael and Lyn Green of Fayetteville, this fund supports course development and programming in the history of Jewish life.
 Our goal is to build up an endowment that will enable us to sponsor an annual lecture.

 Public History Enhancement Fund

 Begun with contributions from alumni of our Graduate Program in Public History, this account provides support in programmatic areas for which state-appropriated funds may not be used.
 For example, a student without a graduate stipend or assistantship is ineligible for travel support with state funds.
 We use this account to support their travel to research sites and to present the results of their research at professional conferences.

 Mary Lee and Luther W. Barnhardt Memorial Scholarship Endowment (Graduate Support)

-Generously created by the Barnhardt family, this scholarship provides a small annual scholarship for a graduate student.
+Generously created by the Barnhardt family, this scholarship provides a annual scholarship for a graduate student.

 History Emeriti Faculty Award

 Started by History alumni to recognize Emeriti Professors John Riddle and Joe Hobbs, this fund currently supports an annual prize awarded in the name of Joe Hobbs to the graduating senior who has consistently demonstrated the highest level of historical curiosity.
 The department seeks to increase the endowment to the point that it will support an annual undergraduate scholarship in honor of our emeriti faculty.